aalkilani/spark-kafka-cassandra-applying-lambda-architecture/vagrant/troubleshooting.md

 ### Vagrant and Virtualbox

-##### Vagrant was unable to mount VirtualBox shared folders
+1. Vagrant was unable to mount VirtualBox shared folders

 Make sure you have VirtualBox Guest Additions installed.

+###### On Windows
-**On Windows**, this might require an additional step depending on where you installed Vagrant:
+This might require an additional step depending on where you installed Vagrant:
 From cygwin on the host machine (outside of the VM) setup Vagrant's home directory to something without spaces.
 For example to setup Vagrant's home directory to my "F:" drive on Windows under a "Boxes" folder, in Windows this would be "F:\Boxes"
 ```bash
 export VAGRANT_HOME=/cygdrive/f/Boxes
 ```

+###### For all operating systems (including Windows)
-Finally, **for all operating systems**, install the vagrant-vbguest plugin:
+Install the vagrant-vbguest plugin:
 From cygwin on the host machine (outside of the VM) install the vagrant-vbguest plugin
 ```bash
 vagrant plugin install vagrant-vbguest